 To protect our buyers and give them the ability to keep shopping, we have a strong backup clause, written by an attorney, that allows their client to terminate the contract prior to going into first position.
 This technique works well with homebuilders and fix and flips too!

-9 Proven Strategies to Find Hidden Listing Inventory in 2022
+9 Proven Strategies to Find Hidden Listing Inventory

 5. Start Door Knocking With Your Rejected Offers (+ Script)